Local sports roundup: Holmen, Taebel win MVC golf meet

-COULEE — The Holmen boys' golf team won the MVC mini-meet Tuesday at the Onalaska Coulee Golf Bowl, beating out Onalaska by five shots with a final team score of 313.
+ONALASKA — The Holmen High School boys golf team won the MVC mini-meet Tuesday at the Coulee Golf Bowl, beating out Onalaska by five shots with a final team score of 313.

-The Vikings also claimed the individual title with Luke Taebel winning with a round of 72 shots.
+The Vikings also claimed the individual title with Luke Taebel winning with an even-par round of 72.

-Sparta finished fourth with a score of 355, Tomah placed fifth after shooting 360 and Logan rounded out the field with a team score of 400.
+Sparta was fourth with a score of 355, Tomah placed fifth after shooting 360 and Central/Logan rounded out the field with a team score of 400.

 Coulee conference meet